-I feel that if you were to really stay OPEN to your feelings, and if you don’t have any really big emotional blocks in your life, you could probably fall in love with someone in about 10 dates.
+I feel that if you were to really stay OPEN to your feelings, and if you don't have any really big emotional blocks in your life, you could probably fall in love in about 10 dates.
 Each of those dates would need to be about 3 to 4 hours long.

 So it would take about a full work week (40 hours) to fall in love with someone.